James-HoneyBadger/GulfOfMexico/docs/guides/PROGRAMMING_GUIDE.md

 Best practices, patterns, and practical wisdom for writing *perfect* code in the *perfect* language.

+> Note (Nov 2025): Internal GOM test programs used for designing/debugging the language were removed.
+Use user-facing examples in `programs/examples/`, demos in `programs/demos/`, and Python unit tests in `tests/`.

 ## Table of Contents

 1. [Philosophy and Mindset](#philosophy-and-mindset)